ansys/scade-guitools/doc/source/index.rst

 Ansys SCADE GUI Tools
 =====================

+Ansys SCADE GUI Tools is a Python library for facilitating the development of Ansys SCADE IDE graphical extensions:

+* Building of forms: dialog boxes, settings pages or property pages
+* Management of the persistence of edited data

+It embeds a SCADE Custom Extension, ``GuiHost``, to group several property pages together.

 Refer to *Customization-Related Python Commands* in section 5 of the *SCADE Python API Guide* in the SCADE Suite documentation for a complete reference on SCADE Python Extensions.